django-guardian/django-guardian/docs/userguide/checks.md

 False
 ```

-Only object permissions are checked here.
-This is *not* the same as the
+Only object permissions are checked here, and the configured authentication
+backends are bypassed.
+This is *not* the same as the standard
-standard `joe.has_perm('change_site', site)`, which goes through the whole
+`joe.has_perm('change_site', site)`, which runs through the backend chain.
+Django's `ModelBackend` returns no permissions once an object is passed, so
-authentication backend chain and also takes global (model level) permissions
+global (model level) permissions are not part of that answer either, but a
-into account.
+custom backend may answer differently.

 Every call builds its own `ObjectPermissionChecker`, so checking many objects in
 a loop hits the database once per object.
 Use `ObjectPermissionChecker` directly